-There's a lot of buzz in the tech industry, especially with cutting-edge technologies like artificial intelligence and machine learning becoming more mainstream.
-While many professionals understand that these technologies will make their jobs easier, or even take over certain tasks, there's also a lot of confusion: machine learning, automation – what’s the difference between the two?
+Major players in the tech industry are pushing the boundaries of self-determining computers, especially as cutting-edge technologies like artificial intelligence (AI) and machine learning become more mainstream.
+While many professionals understand that these technologies will make their jobs easier – or even take over specific tasks – others are feeling confusion.
+One common question is, what’s the difference between machine learning and automation?

-Let’s start with machine learning, and back up just a bit.
-Machine learning is a subset of artificial intelligence (AI).
+Let’s start with machine learning, a subset of AI.

-“It’s an evolution,” said Andreas Roell, chairman of AV Lab, a solutions consultancy dedicated to helping businesses successfully adopt AI.
-“AI fits into the bucket of workload analysis, or task analysis.
+“It’s an evolution,” said Andreas Roell, managing partner of Analytics Ventures, a consultancy that helps businesses adopt AI.
+“AI fits into the bucket of workload analysis or task analysis.
 Business intelligence also sits in that same bucket.
-It’s taking data, then analyzing it.
-Machine learning, on the other hand, is typically a later-stage development, where machines are taking in data on their own and then analyzing [it]."
+It’s taking data, then analyzing it.”
+[Related article: How Artificial Intelligence Is Transforming Business]

-There’s a good chance you use automation today without realizing it – automating emails to customers, automating the way you generate invoices, automatically logging a helpdesk inquiry.
-Automating these monotonous tasks saves time and allows workers to focus on higher-priority initiatives.
-It’s a reliable, computerized workhorse, always showing up and getting the job done.
+There’s a good chance you use automation without even realizing it – for example, by automating emails to customers, automating the way you generate invoices, or automatically logging a help-desk inquiry.
+Workplace automation saves time and allows workers to focus on higher-priority initiatives.
+It’s a reliable, computerized workhorse, able to show up and get the job done.

 Machine learning takes these tasks and layers them in an element of prediction.
-Whereas automation would continue to do exactly as you requested – say, send invoices on a specific day – machine learning predicts when the invoices should go out, who did or did not receive one, when payments are on the verge of being late, and so forth.
+Whereas automation would continue to do exactly as you requested – say, send invoices on a specific day – machine learning predicts when the invoices should go out, who did or did not receive one, and when payments are on the verge of being late.

-Machine learning works to understand data, to leverage what Roell refers to as data signals to drive future intelligence.
-It’s not simply performing an "If X, then Y” task stream; it’s essentially "thinking" through data, much like a human would.
+Machine learning works to understand data, leveraging what Roell called data signals to drive future intelligence.
+It’s not simply performing an “if X, then Y” task stream; it’s essentially thinking through data much like a human.

 “There’s a lot of fear around AI, that it will eliminate jobs,” Roell said.
 “That’s not what it’s supposed to do; it’s making the way we work easier.
 But what it will do is lead to entirely new categories of jobs being created.”